Binapani-Academy/academy-library/school/CBSE/Class-XII/English/Flamingo/Prose/md/lefl106.md

 1. Greta Garbo: A Swedish actress, in 1954 she received an Honorary Oscar for her unforgettable screen performances.
 The Guinness Book of World Records named her the most beautiful woman who ever lived.
 She was also voted Best Silent Actress of the country.

-2. Vyjayantimala: An Indian actress whose performance was widely appreciated in Bimal Roy’s Devdas.
+2. Vyjayantimala: An Indian actress whose performance was widely appreciated in Bimal Roy's Devdas.
 She won three Best Actress awards for her acting.
 She is now an active politician.

 3. S.D.S.Yogiar: A freedom fighter and a national poet.